- PROTOTYPE MACHINING

 Vision SystemFor parts that require 100% optical inspection, Fair-Rite has developed its own automated vision system to ensure all parts are within mechanical tolerances and there are no unacceptable chips, cracks, or voids.
 This is specific to rods and shield beads, and Fair-Rite currently processes parts from 0.5mm to 5mm in OD and 5mm to 15mm in length.

 Toroid sortingToroids can be 100% sorted for inductance with our high-speed sorting equipment.
 These are typically used for higher perm parts when a tighter-tolerance is required.

 Thanks to our loyal customers, Fair-Rite has been Your Signal Solution® for the past 65 years!
 As you may have read on Our Goals page, we strive to ‘Improve Customer Satisfaction.’
 Fair-Rite is committed to providing the highest levels of customer service.
 To ensure we are fulfilling this promise or to identify areas for improvement, we have created a customer satisfaction survey.

-Fair-Rite takes pride in our high Customer Satisfaction results.
-We are pleased to show that from 2016 to 2017 the percentage of satisfied customers has increased!
+Fair-Rite takes pride in our high customer satisfaction results.
+We are pleased to show our customer satisfaction is consistently over 90% over the last 5 years!

 The Customer Satisfaction Survey is based on a 12 month period, reevaluated at the end of each quarter and updated yearly.